 Opportunities to Learn About Business – Wabash College

 The OLAB week (this year from July 13-19, 2014) is demanding and challenging.
 We’re looking for high quality, motivated students.
 Interest in business is NOT required—there are plenty of opportunities (from making a TV commercial to giving speeches) for creativity in running a business.
 Your best AP English student and that superb pianist are excellent candidates for the program.
-Applications must be received by April 21, 2014 for this year’s program, which runs from July 13-19, 2014.
+The program runs from July 13-19, 2014.
+DEADLINE: APRIL 21

 Kelley School of Business Young Women's Institute – Indiana University

 YWI is a week-long experience for young ladies during the summer between their junior and senior years in high school.
 Participants are able to live on campus, hear from Kelley professors, spend time in fellowship with other high-achieving, like-minded young women, and take part in a problem-solving business case competition.
 This year, our sessions occur from June 8-13 and June 22-27.
-The application is available at here, and is open until March 15th.
+DEADLINE: APRIL 15

 Informatics and Computing Summer Workshops - IUPUI